The Right Way to Handle Wage Classifications

 After reviewing the duties of employees and identifying those who qualify for the ministerial exception, the next step is to categorize the remaining employees either as exempt or nonexempt.
 Start by determining which employees are exempt before evaluating which ones are nonexempt.
 There are two tests that help you decide:

 1. Salary test.
-An exempt employee’s compensation must be at least $455 per week and paid on a salaried basis.
+An exempt employee’s compensation must be at least $684 per week (or $35,568 per year) and paid on a salaried basis.
 This is a minimum salary amount.
 It is not prorated for employees working part time.
 An employee who does not receive the minimum salary amount cannot be an exempt employee.
 A “salaried basis” means the salary is the same rate if paid every week, regardless of the number of hours worked.
 The employer may not dock the employee’s pay in less than one-day increments for disciplinary reasons.
 The employer may track paid time off in any time increment, but in most instances, an employee’s wages may not be docked in less than one-day increments.

 WORK WEEK DEFINED